msking2/Practical-Assessment-3/README.md

 3. **Evaluation on Dataset 2**
    - Final model tested on the second dataset to simulate performance on new data
+   - Models refined using `Pipeline` and hyperparameter tuning with `GridSearchCV` to assess performance on new dataset

 ---